 Ala.
 Power Co. v.
 Fed.
-Energy Regulatory Comm'n, 685 F.2d 1311,

-1315 (11th Cir.
+Energy Regulatory Comm'n, 685 F.2d 1311, 1315 (11th Cir.
 1982).
 In such matters, a plaintiff has the burden to clearly allege facts demonstrating that it is a proper party to invoke judicial resolution of the dispute.
 2025 Emery Highway v.
 Bibb County, 377 F. Supp.
 2d 1310 (M.D.
 Ga.
 2005).

 In the instant case, Plaintiffs' claims as asserted against Judge Toomer are not ripe because neither Plaintiff ever actually made an application for a GFL to Judge Toomer or to the judge of any other probate court in the State of Georgia.
-Indeed, neither Goyke nor his counsel ever even requested an application from any member of Judge Toomer's staff.
 Similarly, in Digital, the Court held that the plaintiff, who challenged the purported denial of a rezoning, did not present a ripe claim against the defendant city because plaintiff "did not pursue its claim with the requisite diligence to show that a mature case or controversy exists."
 Digital, 121 F.3d at 590.

-In Digital, a city employee in the zoning department told the plaintiff that his intended use was impermissible at the intended location.
+In Digital, a city employee in the zoning department told the plaintiff that his intended use was impermissible at intended location.
 Id.
 The employee then directed the plaintiff to speak with the director of his department; instead, the plaintiff sued.
 Id.
 In light of these facts, the Court found that subject matter jurisdiction did not exist "[w]ithout presentation of a binding conclusive administrative decision."
 Id.
 The court concluded that "at a minimum, Digital had the obligation to obtain a conclusive response from someone with the knowledge and authority to speak for the City."
 Id. at 590.

 In this case, Plaintiffs, just like the plaintiff in Digital, failed to pursue a final, concrete decision.

 Plaintiffs never filed or even sought to file an application for a GFL with Judge Toomer or any other probate judge in the State of Georgia.
-The Amended Complaint shows that Plaintiffs' counsel merely inquired of Judge Toomer's clerk whether a GFL application filed by Goyke would be accepted.
-While Plaintiffs allege that such applications are not generally available to the public, there is no indication that Goyke, his counsel or any other member of GCO ever requested such an application.

-Additionally, the Amended Complaint shows that Plaintiffs never questioned this opinion or actually filed such a GFL application with Judge Toomer, an individual vested with the authority to determine if such an application complies with the law.
-Indeed, no action of any kind was ever taken by Judge Toomer, any other probate judge in the State of Georgia, or any person authorized under Georgia law to take action in relation to this matter as no GFL application was ever filed that would have required such action.
+The Complaint shows that Plaintiffs' counsel merely inquired of Judge Toomer's clerk whether a GFL application filed by Goyke would be accepted.
+Additionally, the Complaint shows that Plaintiffs never questioned this opinion or actually filed such a GFL application with Judge Toomer, an individual vested with the authority to determine if such an application complies with the law.
+Indeed, no action of any kind was ever taken by Judge Toomer or any other probate judge in the State of Georgia in relation to this matter as no GFL application was ever filed that would require such action.

 Instead, Plaintiffs inexplicably accepted a statement from a member of Judge Toomer's staff as a final decision in this matter and filed the instant action.
-While Plaintiffs assert that Judge Toomer had a policy of not allowing non-residents of Georgia to apply for and receive GFL's, Plaintiffs have not alleged that they ever actually requested a GFL application from Judge Toomer or any member of her staff.
-Indeed, Plaintiffs have not named a single individual who was denied a GFL application when one was requested from a member of Judge Toomer's staff or from any other probate court within the State of Georgia.
-An inquiry as to whether an individual would be allowed to apply for a GFL under certain circumstances simply does not equate to an request for a GFL application and certainly does not equal the denial of a GFL. failing to present an application to anyone capable of approving or denying same and simply relying on the opinion of a member of Judge Toomer's staff, Plaintiffs, like the plaintiff in Digital, did not ripen the controversy.
+Therefore, by failing to present an application to anyone capable of approving or denying same and simply relying on the opinion of a member of Judge Toomer's staff, Plaintiffs, like the plaintiff in Digital, did not ripen the controversy.